-A new data protection legal framework came into operation across the EU with the application of the GDPR on 25 May 2018.
-On that date, the Data Protection Act 2018 established a new Data Protection Commission (DPC) and transferred all of the functions, staff, assets and liabilities of the Office of the Data Protection Commissioner to the Data Protection Commission.
-These are the first financial statement of the new body.
-For information purposes comparative figures are provided from the cessation accounts of the former body.
-In addition, the application of the EU General Data Protection Regulation from 25 May 2018 conferred on the new Data Protection Commission a significantly expanded role as a data protection authority and the new Commission is now a supervisory authority with an EU-wide remit.
+A new data protection legal framework came into operation across the EU with the application of the GDPR on 25th May 2018.
+On that date, the Data Protection Act 2018 established a new Data Protection Commission (DPC) and transferred all the functions of the Data Protection Commissioner to the new Data Protection Commission.
+In addition, the application of the EU General Data Protection Regulation from 25 May 2018 conferred on the new Data Protection Commission a significantly expanded role as a data protection authority and the new Commission is now a supervisory authority with an EU-wide remit

-The Data Protection Commission is independent in the performance of its functions and is accountable to the Department of Justice and Equality through a Governance Assurance Agreement.
-The Data Protection Commission ensured good governance and performed this task by setting strategic objectives and targets and taking strategic decisions on all key business issues.
+These are the second set of financial statements of the new body.
+For information purposes comparative figures provided comprise of the period 25th May 2018 to 31st December 2018.
+The Data Protection Commission is independent in the performance of its functions.
+In 2019, the budget of the Commission formed part of the Department of Justice and Equality Vote and the Commission accounted for its budget through the Accounting Officer of the Department of Justice and Equality.
+The Data Protection Commission ensured good governance in part by setting strategic objectives and targets and taking strategic decisions on all key business issues.
 The regular day-to-day management, control and direction of the Data Protection Commission is the responsibility of the Commissioner for Data Protection, supported by the senior management team, on behalf of the Commission.
 The Data Protection Act 2018 made provision for the Data Protection Commission to be assigned its own vote.
-The Commission is working towards this being achieved with effect from 1 January 2020.
+The effective date in this instance is 1 January 2020.